raspberrypilearning/sleep-tracker/en/step_3.md

 --- /task ---

-To create an animation, you can put the show LED blocks in a loop.
+To create an animation, you can put the 'show leds' blocks in a loop.

 --- task ---